skerkour/kerkour.com/content/post/logging.md

 ## Logs vs Metrics

 As we seen logs are structured events.
-On the other hand metrics are numerics time series (which you can add some labels / key value which is a kind of structure, [metrics](https://github.com/prometheus/prometheus) [stores](https://github.com/influxdata/influxdb) are optimised for numeric time series).
+On the other hand metrics are numerics time series (which you can add some labels / key value which is a kind of structure, [metrics](https://github.com/prometheus/prometheus) [stores](https://github.com/influxdata/influxdb) are optimized for numeric time series).

-If the goal of metrics is to provide **observability** to you applications and infrastructure - like logs - they are a prefered mean for monitoring and alerting because of their numeric nature which ease aggregations and graphing.
+If the goal of metrics is to provide **observability** to you applications and infrastructure - like logs - they are a preferred mean for monitoring and alerting because of their numeric nature which ease aggregations and graphing.

 Please remind that some metrics can be derived from logs (mean http request duration, http request rate, error rate...).